Bloody Kisses

 Bloody Kisses is the third studio album by the American gothic metal band Type O Negative and the last recording with their original lineup, as drummer Sal Abruscato left the group in late 1993 to join labelmates Life of Agony.
 The album includes two of their best known songs, "Christian Woman" and "Black No. 1 (Little Miss Scare-All)", both of which earned the band a considerable cult following.
 The album further established recurring motifs of the band's music, such as including cover songs recorded in their own unique style, sample-heavy soundscape interludes and lyrics replete with dry, satirical humor.

-Bloody Kisses is notable for being the first album released on Roadrunner Records to achieve gold and, later, platinum record sales certification.
+Bloody Kisses is notable for being the first album released on Roadrunner Records to be certified Gold by the Recording Industry Association of America (RIAA), in November 1995.
+It was certified Platinum by the RIAA in December 2000.

 Music and lyrics

+The liner notes for the album includes the following dedication from Steele: